Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 There are a reinforced heel and a toe seam, but I haven’t seen complaints about the stitching rubbing anyone the wrong way.

 The Mojo socks come in a wide range of sizes, from small up to 6XL.
 But the color selection is limited to white, beige, and black.
+If you have varicose veins on your thighs, be sure to get thigh-high stockings.

 The American-made compression socks are 78% nylon, 22% Lycra.
 The ones I selected for the review are open toe, but they also make closed toe.
 Some models have a silicone grip around the upper band.

 They have graduated compression that’s tighter on the foot and less firm on the leg.
+Some women find these to be more comfortable, especially when wearing compression socks for long periods of time.

 The company points out that you should replace compression socks about every 3 to 6 months so that they maintain the proper pressure.